“She is really approachable. She’s a very good advocate, who has dealt with some monster cases.”

-- Cases concerning serious medical treatment and capacity to consent to sexual relations or marriage.
+- Capacity to consent to sexual relations or marriage.

-- Advising on cases involving a deprivation of liberty, including claims for damages and declaratory relief.
+- Article 5 cases, including claims for damages and declaratory relief.

-- Acting in fact finding hearings in cases of alleged sexual and physical abuse.
+- Fact finding hearings in cases of alleged sexual and physical abuse.

 - Applications to depose a property and affairs deputy.

-In the field of Mental Health, Alexis has represented patients and local authorities in applications to displace the nearest relative and has acted for the Defendant in habeas corpus proceedings.
-In the First Tier Tribunal Alexis is happy to accept instructions from patients or the responsibility authority and has particular experience in cases concerning high security patients.
+In the field of Mental Health, Alexis has represented patients and local authorities in applications to displace the nearest relative and in habeas corpus proceedings.
+Her Tribunal experience focuses on high security patients.

-- Advising a patient on a potential judicial review of a decision not to make a community treatment order.
+- Advising a patient on a challenge to a decision not to make a community treatment order.